 The east side of Nottoway Plantation at sunrise.

-If you’re keeping count, that’s 11 children, seven of which were daughters.
+If you’re keeping count, that’s 11 children in the Randolph family, seven of which were daughters.

 Randolph also utilized gas lighting throughout the house and installed a complex servant call bell system.